David-Barnes-Data-Imaginations/persona-forge-langgraph/README.md

 - My work on 'the perfect' Psychology model continues.
 However, 'Training a model' doesn't make a good github repo, as it would be thousands of page of collected psychology data or Agentic workflows scored by an LLM.

   <h2 align='center'>
-  My Brain mapped out into Graph Form
+  The Human Brain's Sentiment mapped out into Graph Form
   </h2>
   <br><br>
 <p align="center">